Dr Dimple Doshi

 What Are the Risk Factors for Menorrhagia?

-• Family history of bleeding disorders or AUB
+• Family history of abnormal uterine bleeding or clotting disorders

 • Obesity and lifestyle-related hormonal imbalances

-• Prolonged use of certain medications (e.g., anticoagulants)
+• Prolonged use of medications like anticoagulants or hormonal therapy

 How Is Menorrhagia Diagnosed?